Citrus trunk borer

 Monitoring

-Inspect orchard fortnightly between April and July.
-Look for dead or dying stems, adult beetles and signs of larval feeding: small swellings on the bark on which drops of liquid can be seen (small larvae), and larger holes with sawdust-like frass (excreta) being pushed out (large larvae).
+Inspect the orchard fortnightly between April and July.
+Look for dead or dying stems, adult beetles, and signs of larval feeding: small swellings on the bark on which drops of liquid can be seen (small larvae), and larger holes with sawdust-like frass (excreta) being pushed out (large larvae).

-Boring can be in the first half a metre of the trunk.
-Basins around trees therefore need to be regularly weeded so that signs of early damage are not hidden.
+Boring can be in the first half-meter of the trunk.
+Basins around trees, therefore, need to be regularly weeded so that signs of early damage are not hidden.

 Effect of variety